mmontone/emacs-inspector/README.md

 Also, `M-x forward-button` and `M-x backward-button` are conveniently bound to `n` and `p`.
 They can be used for fast navigation through the buttons that the inspector displays.

+Finally, you can use `M-x eval-expression` bound to letter `e`, to evaluate an elisp expression using the object currently being inspected (it is bound to `*`).

 ### From the Emacs debugger

 When on an Emacs debugging backtrace, press letter `i` to inspect the pointed frame and its local variables.